coleifer/peewee/docs/peewee/relationships.rst

 exactly one author, so a join produces exactly one result row per tweet.

-The situation is different when traversing from the *one* side toward the *many* side, for example fetching users *with all their tweets*.
+The situation is different when traversing from the *one* side toward the *many* side, for example fetching users *and all their tweets*.
 A join in this direction produces one result row *per tweet*, which means users with multiple tweets appear multiple times in the result set.
 Deduplicating those rows in application code is awkward and error-prone.

-Eager loading solves this by issuing one query per table, then stitching the results together in Python.
+Eager loading solves this by issuing one query per table, then distributing the results in Python.
 Instead of *O(n)* queries for *n* rows, we do *O(k)* queries for *k* tables.
 Peewee has two APIs for this:

 * :meth:`~ModelSelect.with_related` with :class:`Load` nodes: the declarative,
   nestable form, recommended for new code.